ad1tyaaa/100days/round-1.md

 **Progress :** Today I continued revision.
 I could only do 1 qquestion i think, and then I got stuck in the next question, and then again on the next question, and then I got so irritated that I stopped.
 I still havn't managed to complete everything.
 But, I'm gonna leave revision at that for now.

 **Final Thoughts :** So, first of all, yesterday I didn't study.
 So, that breaks the streak.
 But, I don't want to mind that too much.
 Secondly, revisions becomes so boring after some time (seriously).
 I am still stuck on the Binary Search Revision, but, I'm thinking of leaving revision for now, and continuing on with *Character Arrays and Strings*, the next topic.
 I think I should revise Binary Search again, in a proper way.
 So, just-solve-problems-and-go approach is not gonna work just yet with it, and trying that felt like I'm just pointlessly dragging it, and wasting the time I couldv'e spent studying.
 So, next time, when I do Revision, it's going to be Binary Search, and I'm going to do it properly.
 Tomorrow I'll start Arrays.
 So yeah that's it. 😓

+## day 25 : 5 October 2023

+**Progress :** So, mainly I started Character Arrays and Strings, but, couldn't study for too long.
+Probably 30-40 mins only.
+I think I solved 2-3 easy problems.

+**Final Tohoghts :** I'm going out of station for a few days.
+I have to go back to college for my convocation.
+So, I probably won't be getting enough time for studying.
+Today, I started Character Arrays and Strings, although I couldn't spend much time, I don't think it's very difficult.
+I was actually finding stuffs easy.
+Hopefully I manage to finish it soon, after I continu with day 26. 🫤